 Sale of Personal Information

 When you use Veratad websites, Veratad’s authorized partners may collect cookies and similar technologies and use this data for their own purposes.
-This activity may qualify as a “sale” under the CCPA.
+This activity may qualify as a “sale” or “sharing” under the California Consumer Privacy Act, as amended by the California Privacy Rights Act (“CCPA”).
 You can make choices to allow or prevent such uses.
-Depending on your choices, during the past twelve months, we may have “sold” information within the following categories defined by the CCPA:
+Depending on your choices, during the past twelve months, we may have “sold” or “shared” personal information collected through our websites and online services within the following categories defined by the CCPA:

 Know your Personal Information